thycotic/privman-docs/troubleshooting/endpoint/filesystemwatcher.md

 [priority]: # (2)
 # Catalina FileSystemWatcher Issue

-To prevent application control problems on macOS Catalina based endpoints due the known macOS FileSystemWatcher issue, Thycotic provides the Remote Scheduled Client Command policy __Retry errored TMS Events - Catalina (macOS)__.
+On macOS Catalina there is a known issue, preventing the the agent from receiving notification of events that need to be sent to the server.
+To workaround this, the __Retry errored TMS Events - Catalina (macOS)__ policy can be enabled to ensure all events get sent to the server.

 The defaults for this new Remote Scheduled Client Command are as follows: